Why “workflow agents” are eating per-seat SaaS

 }

-- Action logs with replay: every tool call recorded with inputs, outputs, and identity.
+- Replayable action logs: every tool call recorded with inputs, outputs, identity, and timestamps.

-- Data boundaries: per-tenant isolation, configurable retention (e.g., 0–30 days), and redaction for PII.
+- Tenant and data boundaries: isolation, configurable retention, and redaction for sensitive fields.

 Key Takeaway

-Table 2: A practical readiness checklist for shipping an agentic workflow to production
+Table 2: A production readiness checklist for an agentic workflow

 | Area | Go-live requirement | Target metric | Owner |